dougeby/IntuneDocs/intune/android-enroll.md

 ## Add Android for Work binding for Intune

+> [!NOTE]
+> Due to interaction between Google and Microsoft domains, this step may require that you adjust your browser settings in order to successfully complete.
+Please ensure that "portal.azure.com" and "play.google.com" are in the same security zone in your browser.

 1. **Set up Intune MDM**<br>
 If you haven’t already, prepare for mobile device management by  [setting the mobile device management authority](mdm-authority-set.md) as **Microsoft Intune**.
 2. **Configure Android for Work binding**<br>